 What They Found

-The patient's tumor responded clearly to the combined treatment, leading to a radical R0 resection.
+The patient's tumour responded clearly to the combined treatment, leading to a radical R0 resection.
 However, the treatment caused severe side effects including grade IV mucositis, impaired healing of the jaw, and prominent cystitis, which subsided after hyperbaric oxygen therapy.

 Canadian Relevance

-While this study is not Canadian, it demonstrates the use of hyperbaric oxygen therapy to manage severe treatment side effects like impaired healing and cystitis, which fall under Health Canada-recognized indications for HBOT, such as radiation tissue damage and problem wounds.
+While this study is not Canadian, it demonstrates the use of hyperbaric oxygen therapy to manage severe treatment side effects like impaired healing and cystitis, which fall under Health Canada-recognised indications for HBOT, such as radiation tissue damage and problem wounds.

 Study Limitations